IanAbildskou/gyroSynth/README.md

 I can get you the auth token from my ngrok dashboard

-After you've done all that you can run the tunnel with:
+After you've done all that you can run the tunnel from inside the gyroSynth repo with:

-`cd .. && ngrok http -subdomain=gyrosynth 3000`
+`npm run tunnel`

 If someone is already using that subdomain you can pick another one